MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/What is EdStem Programming 1 EdStem Lesson.md

 ## When your code doesn't compile

 Your code needs to be compiled before it can run (see the Ed lesson "_A primer on programming_" for more info).
-If the compiler isn't able to understand your code, then it won't be able to compile it.
+If the [[Compiler]] isn't able to understand your code, then it won't be able to compile it.
 In this case Ed won't be able to give you test-specific [[feedback]], since there won't be any program for it to test against.

 ![](https://static.au.edusercontent.com/files/CA1UyOPianLK1dKZCY5u69Mi)

 If your code doesn't compile then you will get [[feedback]] like the figure above.
 Here the overall [[feedback]] says "Errored".
-Below this is the output of the compiler, which includes one or more error messages that attempt to explain which part(s) of the code are problematic.
+Below this is the [[Output]] of the [[Compiler]], which includes one or more error messages that attempt to explain which part(s) of the code are problematic.
 These messages can also be pretty cryptic, and you'll again need to do some detective work to figure out what went wrong.
 Again we'll teach you how to decode these messages as we work our way through the subject.

 ## Local Development Environments (Completely Optional)